-The DCP is operating when the Run flip-flop is on - the Display Select switches are not effective and bits cannot be manually set or reset.
+The DCP is operating when the Run flip-flop is on.
+In the operating mode, the Display Select switches are not effective and bits cannot be manually set or reset.

 INSTRUCTION DISPLAY.

 In the display mode, the L half-word of the Instruction register (P-L) is normally connected to the 24-bit instruction display.
 A P-L flip-flop can be set or reset by pressing the corresponding pushbutton while holding down the BIT SET or BIT RESET button.